 Introduction

-The significance of fathers can never be underestimated in the life of their children.
-Maternal and paternal figures are equally essential in tailoring the personalities of children in the development of cognition, social, and behavioral skills of children.
-Fathers have held the pedestal of authority and respected figures in the household throughout the inception of the world.
+The significance of fathers can never be underestimated in their children’s lives.
+Maternal and paternal figures are equally essential in tailoring children’s personalities to develop their cognition and social and behavioral skills.
+Fathers have held the pedestal of authority and respected figures in the household throughout the world’s inception.
 Fathers were respected in their decisions without questioning their authority.
-It was believed that the responsibility of caring the children rests with mothers.
+It was believed that the responsibility of caring for the children rests with mothers.
 This belief has seen a radical shift in the 20th century along with social and technical shifts in comprehension of the structures and functions associated with the family.
 In the earlier part of the 20th century, fathers were rendered to the back seat of driving the family and were considered insignificant.
 However, in the 1970s the balance shifted for fathers.
-Some researches and studies were conducted on the role of fathers.
-It is now believed that children born in households where fathers are more involved are likely to be emotionally secure, confident in exploring opportunities and developing better social skills than those in less involved house set ups.
+Some research and studies were conducted on the role of fathers.
+It is now believed that children born in households where fathers are more involved are likely to be emotionally secure and confident in exploring opportunities and developing better social skills than those in less involved house setups.
 (Oliker, 2011)

-Educational up shots of children belonging to loving paternal families are also tremendous.
-Nurturing and actively participating fathers rather than authoritative fathers yield better results in the development of verbal abilities, academic achievements, and intellectual functioning among adolescents.
-Specifically, daughters tend to develop positive opinions of men and can form relations with men when their fathers are more involved in their lives.
+Educational upshots of children belonging to loving paternal families are also tremendous.
+Nurturing and actively participating fathers rather than authoritative fathers yield better results in adolescents’ development of verbal abilities, academic achievements, and intellectual functioning.
+Specifically, daughters tend to develop positive opinions of men and can form relations with them when their fathers are more involved.

 Father-Daughter Relationship

-It is believed through societal portrayals that father-son relationships are paramount in shaping the identities of sons.
-Fathers provide a positive male role model to young sons by consistently disciplining them along with roughhousing the young sons into pursuing successful family life and careers.
-There is little importance given to the impact of daughter-father relationship and its dynamics.
+It is believed through societal portrayals that father-son relationships are paramount in shaping sons’ identities.
+Fathers provide a positive male role model to young sons by consistently disciplining them and roughhousing them into pursuing successful family lives and careers.
+Little importance is given to the impact of the daughter-father relationship and its dynamics.
 The reality is that fathers shape daughters in surprising and astonishing ways.

-From childhood, girls are drawn to their fathers, and they derive from their fathers what men are like.
-Fathers act as a guiding light regarding a woman’s expectation from men and their attitudes.
+From childhood, girls are drawn to their fathers and derive from their fathers what men are like.
+Fathers are a guiding light regarding women’s expectations of men and their attitudes.
 A girl observes the relation of their parents and assumes that her grown-up life will be in accordance.
 Impressions formed at the tender age of 4 or 5 years are far-reaching and powerful.
-Positive encounters aid in making the girl a successful woman, who is at ease in her preferences and her sexuality.
-Demeaning expectations and conflicted encounters with male figures in the childhood yield troubled relations for a woman in her adulthood.
+Positive encounters aid in making the girl a successful woman, who is at ease in her preferences and sexuality.
+Demeaning expectations and conflicted encounters with male figures in childhood yield troubled relations for a woman in her adulthood.
 (Hartwell-Walker, 2016)

-The foremost thought in addressing the relationship dynamics between fathers and daughters is based on the career and educational success of daughters influenced by father’s involvement in their lives.
-It has been discovered that fathers who support and engage in promotion of athletic and academic achievements of their daughters throughout their childhood engender self-reliant and assertive women.
-Such daughters are likely to graduate with degrees and enter high-paying fields, those that conventionally belong to men.
-This fact is also supported by the fact that female political leaders throughout the world mostly are the single child of their parents, as they receive encouragement from male figures of the household upon achieving goals.
+The foremost thought in addressing the relationship dynamics between fathers and daughters is based on daughters’ career and educational success influenced by their fathers’ involvement in their lives.
+It has been discovered that fathers who support and promote their daughters’ athletic and academic achievements throughout their childhood engender self-reliant and assertive women.
+Such daughters are likely to graduate with degrees and enter high-paying fields that conventionally belong to men.
+This fact is also supported by the fact that female political leaders worldwide are mostly the single children of their parents, as they receive encouragement from male figures of the household upon achieving goals.
 Female athletes often attribute their tenacity, discipline, ambitiousness, and success to their fathers (Kromberg, 2013).

 Career Success Dependence

 Research experiments and surveys have pinpointed the fact that females who had intimate, supportive, and communicative relationships with their fathers could go to the extent of changing their careers if their fathers disapproved of them.
 An overwhelming majority of females indicated that they resist their fathers if they indicated such desires.
-Those females who did not have a strong relationship with their fathers indicated this option.
+Those females who had no strong relationship with their fathers indicated this option.

 Since the 1970s it has been demonstrated that females are three times more likely to choose the professions of their fathers than those females born at the beginning of the 20th century.
 This highlights the impact of fathers and their professions on the career choices of daughters having a close relationship with their fathers.
 This also demonstrates the reverse of roles and acceptance of females in previously male-dominated professions along with the higher proportion of daughters and females being mentored by their fathers.